allan-stewart/react-hogwarts-tdd-kata/README.md

 ```

+Nice work with the test coverage. **Thank you, Professor.**

 ### 3.1.2.
 Passing

-**To get it to pass, I replace the randomize section with the correct algorithm (straight from Arithmancy class).**
+**I made it pass by replacing the randomize section with the correct algorithm (straight from Arithmancy class).**

 ``src/actions/wizard-actions.js``
 ```js
       return Math.floor(Math.random() * (max - min + 1)) + min;
 ```

-Nice work with the test coverage. **Thank you, Professor.**

 ### 3.9.
 End to End